The Path to Health Equity

 Turning vision into action

 As a text-based service that provides 24/7 access to quality, affordable care, we are uniquely positioned to address the long-standing inequalities around health.
 Our technology-augmented platform allows us to extend the reach of our physicians, who are specially trained in health disparities, to more effectively bring care to everyone.
 But we know this is only the beginning.

 The COVID-19 pandemic created enormous challenges for millions of families across economic and social divides; it also further revealed flaws in the healthcare system that have negatively impacted marginalized groups for hundreds of years.

 Health equity is realized when every human on Earth can achieve their full health potential, regardless of socially determined barriers such as economic stability, living environment, education and access to care.
 At 98point6, we believe health equity is a human right, and quality primary care should be available to all individuals without requiring a financial trade-off.

+Through the lens of compassion and commitment, we will continue to evolve our approach to equity and inclusion in the workplace and in how we provide care.
 We will update this page with progress as achievements are made and new goals set.
 Change is a process and our commitment to a healthier future will not cease.